 People refinance for many different reasons and in all sorts of ways.
 These are a few of the refinancing circumstances, and their resulting tax considerations.

-This is a very clean form of refinancing and is primarily based around accessing lower interest rates.
+This form of refinancing is primarily based around accessing lower interest rates.
 The case studies of Tom and Cathy above refer to this type of refinancing.
 The tax deductions available are the remaining borrowing costs that were spread over five years and the exit fees and penalties that result from a fixed rate loan.

-More often than not, refinancing isn’t simply about switching to a more competitive interest rate.
 Many people look to refinance their main residence home loan in order to access their equity and invest in a rental property.
 This is done with the aim of generating wealth.
-'In this case, interest will be deductible because the loan principal was applied to acquire income-generating property,' says Barbara.
+"In this case, interest will be deductible because the loan principal was applied to acquire income-generating property," says Barbara.

 In some cases, people have paid off their main residence and are ready to move on, but choose to rent the property out instead of selling it.
 In order to afford their new family home, they access equity from their paid-off home.
 In this case, there is no tax benefit because the now-rental property is already paid off and the interest on the equity amount is not going towards an income-producing asset.